rkapl/qine/README.md

 ## Usage

 To run Qine binaries, you will need a QNX root file system.
 At minimum, you will need the QNX system library, `Slib32`.
-But if you want to run shell, you will want the standad utilities, like 'ls', 'cat' etc. Let's assume you've got the QNX root FS extracted in `$QNX_ROOT`.
+But if you want to run shell, you will want the standad utilities, like `ls`, `cat` etc. Let's assume you've got the QNX root FS extracted in `$QNX_ROOT`.
 Then this command will run the shell:

 `PATH=/bin:/usr/bin qine -m /,$QNX_ROOT -m /host,/ -l $QNX_ROOT/boot/sys/Slib32,sys,entry=0x7D0 -- /bin/sh`

 To break it down:

-- `-m` specifies that '/' in QNX applications will be mapped to `$QNX_ROOT`.
+- `-m` specifies that `/` in QNX applications will be mapped to `$QNX_ROOT`.
 This will allow to e.g. run standard QNX utilities from shell.
 - second `-m` specifies that you will be able to access the other files as `/host/`
 - `-l` specifies the location of the mandatory system library and its entry points
 - We reset the `PATH` environment varible to a sane location applicable for QNX.
-Some modern distributions do not include `/bin`/ in path
+Some modern distributions do not include `/bin` in path

-## Slib
+### Slib

 Slib32 is a system library needed to run most QNX libraries.
 Qine does not ship with this library, you need to get it from QNX.
 You need the actual library and you need to know its entry point and supply it to QNX, using the `--lib/-l` argument.